-Syndicated Loans: A loan from a number of different lenders acting together.
+- Bilateral Loan: A loan agreement between one lender and the obligor(s)/ borrower(s) - Syndicated /Club Loan: A loan from a number of different lenders acting together.
 The lenders form a syndicate and the borrower borrows from the syndicate.
-Common types of syndicated loans are underwritten deals, best-efforts deals and club deals.
-Usually structured, arranged, and administered by one or several commercial banks or investment banks.
-Also includes 'non-bank' lenders, notably hedge funds or pension funds, which can also be lending parties in syndicated loans.
+Common types of syndicated loans are underwritten deals, best-effort deals and club deals.
+Usually structured by one of several commercial banks or investment banks, can also include 'non-bank' lenders such as debt funds, insurance companies, hedge funds or pension funds. - Revolving Credit Facilities, Export Credit Facilities and similar credit lines with a term of exceeding one year, where the parties to the loan must agree how the flow of funds will be evidenced.

 Commercial Paper: Short-term debt securities.
-Unsecured promissory notes issued by strong credits including both financial institutions and non-bank corporates, Certification is available for Commercial Paper with maturity of one year or more.
+Unsecured promissory notes issued by strong credits including both financial institutions and non-bank corporates.